 Optional: Deactivate Cache

 If you have a caching plugin activated on your website consider turning it off for a while.
 Most plugins of this kind create HTML copies of the webpages that load faster than the PHP versions.
-Indeed, they accelerate the page loading but will make it harder to identify if your site is not working as expected after the update.
+Indeed, they accelerate the page loading but will make it harder to find what’s wrong with your site if it’s not working as expected after the update.

 Stage 2: Update The Theme’s Files